 Dickinson's 75th birthday in 2009 was marked by performances including the Blue Rose Variations for organ in the BBC Proms, played by David Titterington; Tiananmen 1989 for double choir and tubular bells, sung by Commotio under Matthew Berry in Oxford; the American Trio played by the Zalas Trio at the Wigmore Hall; Jennifer Bate played several organ pieces at the Fourth Annual Festival of New Organ Music and she has recorded his complete solo organ works.

-Dickinson's 80th birthday is being recognised with first recordings of his Violin Concerto (Chloe Hanslip) and Merseyside Echoes with the BBC National Orchestra of Wales/Clark Rundell - to be released on Heritage in November along with the two keyboard concertos.
-There are performances in London, Manchester and Southwold this autumn and several periodical articles in progress, the first in Musical Opinion (October) by Richard Leigh Harris; next in International Record Review (November) by Nigel Simeone; more to follow.
+Dickinson's 80th birthday is being recognised with first recordings of his Violin Concerto (Chloe Hanslip) and Merseyside Echoes with the BBC National Orchestra of Wales/Clark Rundell - to be released on Heritage last November along with the two keyboard concertos.
+There were performances in London, Manchester and Southwold and several periodical articles and interviews appeared - the first in Musical Opinion (October) by Richard Leigh Harris; next in International Record Review (November) by Nigel Simeone; more to follow.

 Dickinson’s books include The Music of Lennox Berkeley; Marigold: the Music of Billy Mayerl; Copland Connotations: Studies and Interviews; CageTalk: Dialogues with and about John Cage; Lord Berners: Composer, Writer, Painter; Samuel Barber Remembered: a Centenary Tribute and Lennox Berkeley and Friends: Writings, Letters and Interviews.